MiDataInt/mdi-apps-framework/docs/appSteps/00_appSteps.md

 ## {{page.title}}

-The MDI Stage 2 Apps framework is intended to support apps written in a stepwise structure corresponding to tabs on the leftmost sidebar.
+The MDI Stage 2 Apps framework encourages apps written in a stepwise structure corresponding to tabs on the left sidebar.
 This reproducible organization makes it easy for users to understand how to use your app in an organized fashion.